promptfoo/promptfoo/site/blog/promptfoo-enterprise.md

 ### Issue Tracking & Guided Remediation

 - Track the progress of your remediation efforts
-- Suggested stepss for each issue
+- Suggested steps for each issue

 ![Remediation Dashboard](/img/riskreport-2@2x.png)